Man who killed teen in DUI crash on mom’s birthday sentenced to 16 years - News Break

 [SIGN UP: WSB-TV Daily Headlines Newsletter]

-Stubbs claimed that post-traumatic stress disorder after his military service is part of the reason he has had three DUIs.
+Stubbs said that post-traumatic stress disorder after his military service is part of the reason he has had three DUIs.

 “This does not reflect who I am,” Stubbs said.
 “I would never intentionally hurt nobody, never.
 No one.”